Child Injuries on Property

 Now, California courts look at foreseeability to determine whether a particular accident should be compensated.
 The issue is whether the property owner used reasonable care to keep the property safe for visitors, rather than the visitor's status on the property.
 In a child injury case, foreseeability is determined by looking at whether the property owner should have foreseen children were likely to trespass, whether the property owner knew that the area where the accident happened would be dangerous to children, whether the child should have understood the risks presented by the dangerous condition, and the extent to which the property owner had control over the dangerous condition.

 Under CACI 412, adults are expected to anticipate the ordinary behavior of children and use more care when dealing with them than they would with adults.
 Determining what a foreseeable risk might be must take into account the tendency for kids to "intermeddle."
-Accordingly, whether your child can recover compensation for injuries on someone else's property may have a lot to do with what the property owner should have expected about your child.
+Accordingly, whether a child injury attorney in Los Angeles can recover compensation for injuries that your child sustained on someone else's property may have a lot to do with what the property owner should have expected about your child.

 If your child is injured on someone else's property while engaging in a dangerous activity for which you signed a consent form, additional questions may be raised.
 The specific language in the consent form may be at issue.
 For example, a release may shield a business owner from liability for injuries arising out of the child's participation in a field trip, but it might not necessarily shield the owner from a premises liability claim, which is based on an unsafe condition of property.